New requirements for filing the mise a jour annuelle for Quebec businesses

 A business may have multiple ultimate beneficiaries, all of whom will need to be reported in the enterprise registry.

 The date of birth (day, month and year) of all natural persons registered in the enterprise registry must be declared to the REQ.
-Natural persons include any director, officer, shareholder or partner of a business and exclude proxies and administrators of other people’s property.
+Natural persons include any director, officer, shareholder or partner of a business, and these roles are often established when you start a business in Quebec.
 These dates of birth will remain confidential and will not be published in the REQ.

 The requirement to provide the REQ with a copy of an identification document is intended to improve the accuracy of the information.
 The identification document is required for all active directors of REQ as well as for all newly elected directors.
 It is not required for any other person, such as ultimate beneficiaries, shareholders and partners.